 4. Consider booking each leg as a separate ticket.

-The down side to this tip is that because you booked each leg as a separate ticket, you will have to go to baggage claim to retrieve your luggage and then recheck it for each leg.
-This can be a headache at times, so please think about whether the savings is worth this extra hassle.
+The down side to this tip is that, because you booked each leg as a separate ticket, you will have to go to baggage claim to retrieve your luggage and then recheck it for each leg.
+This can be a headache at times, so please think about whether the savings are worth the extra hassle.
 Also, factor in any additional baggage fees this will cost you.
 And, if you do book separate tickets, make sure you have enough time between flights to recheck your luggage and go through security again in between the legs.

 5. Book early.

+One of the easiest methods for saving money on airfare is to book early.
 Booking airfare at the last minute will usually result in you paying a premium for that seat.
 So, whenever possible, book early to get better deals.
-Six weeks before your trip is the perfect time to buy your airfare and get the best prices.
-The only exception to this is holiday travel.
-In that case, you want to book your flights as early as possible.
+Six weeks before your trip is the perfect time to buy your domestic airfare to get the best prices.
+For holiday and international travel, book your flights as early as possible.

 6. Research, research, research.